(revised February 2017)

 ARTICLE V: THE BOARD OF DIRECTORS

 Section A. The Board shall consist of ten (10) members of the Society elected by members of the Society.
 The Nominating Committee will post a "call for nominations" and compile a slate from names submitted.
-No number of supporting signatures are required and members are encouraged to self nominate.
+No number of supporting signatures are required and members are encouraged to self-nominate.
 Ballots will be sent to the Society members in fall/winter and election announcements made in the spring.
-Efforts will made to have members of the Board represent various disciplines, such as speech communication, classics, English, and philosophy, as well as region, race, and gender.
-Each member will serve a four-year term except the Designated Student Members, who will serve a two-year term (see Section G).
-At least two of the members of the Board shall be students.
+Efforts will be made to have members of the Board represent various disciplines, such as communication, classics, English, and philosophy, as well as region, race, and gender.
+Each member will serve a four-year term.
+At least two of the members of the Board shall be designated student-early career members.
+It is expected that candidates who stand for election to a student-early career position should have at least two years remaining to the terminal degree in the candidate’s program of study.
 The Board shall be the principal policy-making body of the Society and shall be responsible for promoting the Society's purposes.

 Section B. Elections to the Board are held every two years, so that approximately half the members of the Board are retained and the other half terminated at each election (i.e. 4/5 members).
-An electoral contest for the designated student member, who serves a two-year term, must be on the ballot every two years, subject to the provisions of ARTICLE V, Section G. The Nominating Committee is responsible for announcing, soliciting, and managing the election of the Board.
-If for any reason deemed appropriate by the majority of the board, a member is unfit , unwilling or otherwise unable to perform duties of the Board he/she may be replaced by an individual appointed by the Board and that appointed member shall complete the term of appointment held by the outgoing member.
+There shall be an electoral contest for the expiring student/early career Board position, subject to the provisions of ARTICLE V, Section G. The Nominating Committee is responsible for announcing, soliciting, and managing the election of the Board.
+If for any reason deemed appropriate by the majority of the Board, a member is unfit, unwilling or otherwise unable to perform duties of the Board the member may be replaced by an individual appointed by the Board and that appointed member shall serve until the next regularly scheduled election.
 Excluding extraordinary conditions, it is the responsibility of members to attend the Society conferences.

 Section C. The Board shall, at its discretion, appoint an Executive Director, who shall be reviewed periodically by the Board and assigned duties deemed appropriate by the Board.